aaronrussell/compass-rgbapng/README.md

 # rgbapng - Compass plugin

-rgbapng is a Compass plugin for providing cross browser compatible RGBA support.
+rgbapng is a Compass plugin for providing cross-browser* compatible RGBA support.
 It works by creating single pixel alpha-transparent PNGs on the fly for browsers that don't support RGBA.
 It uses the pure Ruby ChunkyPNG library resulting in hassle-free installation and deployment.

 ## Installation